jcburley/joker/GOSTD.md

 Among things to do to "productize" this:

 * MOSTLY DONE: Might have to replace the current ad-hoc tracking of Go packages with something that respects `import` and the like
-* Generate docstrings for receivers and types, and somehow have `doc` be able to find them
 * Improve docstrings for constructors (show and document the members)
-* Refactor `gotypes.go`, as was started and (for the time being) abandoned on 2019-08-19 in the `gostd-bad-refactor` branch
+* Refactor `gotypes.go`, as was started and (for the time being) abandoned on 2019-08-19 in the `gostd-bad-refactor` branch (now in progress in the form of `types/types.go`)
 * Document the code better
-* Assess performance impact (especially startup time) on Joker, and mitigate as appropriate
+* Assess performance impact (especially startup time) on Joker, and mitigate as appropriate (good progress has already been made here, via lazy loading of namespaces; it seems to be not much slower than standard Joker)

 ### Evaluation Tests